jhao6/JieHao.github.io/_pages/about.md

 News
 ------
-- (<font color=red>New!</font>) (April 2026) Our paper "BLISS: A Lightweight Bilevel Influence Scoring Method for Data Selection in Language Model Pretraining" was accepted by **ICML** 2026.
+- (April 2026) Our paper "BLISS: A Lightweight Bilevel Influence Scoring Method for Data Selection in Language Model Pretraining" was accepted by **ICML** 2026.
 Congratulations to my collaborators.
 - (Mar 2026) I'll be joining Amazon as an Applied Scientist intern in Seattle this summer.
 - (Mar 2026) Attended the National Artificial Intelligent Research Resource (NAIRR) Annual Meeting in Arlington VA and gave a presentation.
 - (Jan 2026) Our paper about bilevel optimization with lower-level uniform convexity was accepted by **ICLR** 2026.
 Congratulations to my collaborators Yuman and Xiaochuan.